mytrout/Pipelines/CONTRIBUTING.md

     ./Steps/Google/CloudStorage

-<MODIFIERS> represents systems and descriptors for your library mentioned above.

 ### How do I structure a new project?
-  ./Steps/<MODIFIERS>/src
-  ./Steps/<MODIFIERS>/src/GlobalSuppressions.cs
+{MODIFIERS} represents systems and descriptors for your library mentioned above.

+  ./Steps/{MODIFIERS}/src
+  ./Steps/{MODIFIERS}/src/GlobalSuppressions.cs
-  ./Steps/<MODIFIERS>/src/<root namespace of project>.csproj
+  ./Steps/{MODIFIERS}/src/<root namespace of project>.csproj
-  ./Steps/<MODIFIERS>/src/Resources.cs
-  ./Steps/<MODIFIERS>/src/Resources.resx
-  ./Steps/<MODIFIERS>/src/Resources.tt
-  ./Steps/<MODIFIERS>/test
+  ./Steps/{MODIFIERS}/src/Resources.cs
+  ./Steps/{MODIFIERS}/src/Resources.resx
+  ./Steps/{MODIFIERS}/src/Resources.tt
+  ./Steps/{MODIFIERS}/test
-  ./Steps/<MODIFIERS>/test/<root namespace of project>.Tests.csproj
+  ./Steps/{MODIFIERS}/test/<root namespace of project>.Tests.csproj
-  ./Steps/<MODIFIERS>/azure-pipelines.yml - builds the new library
+  ./Steps/{MODIFIERS}/azure-pipelines.yml - builds the new library
-  ./Steps/<MODIFIERS>/CHANGELOG.md - Change Log for the new library.
+  ./Steps/{MODIFIERS}/CHANGELOG.md - Change Log for the new library.
-  ./Steps/<MODIFIERS>/LICENSE - MIT License documentation with your name and year delivered.
+  ./Steps/{MODIFIERS}/LICENSE - MIT License documentation with your name and year delivered.
-  ./Steps/<MODIFIERS>/README.md - Read Me documentation describing how to use your Step.
+  ./Steps/{MODIFIERS}/README.md - Read Me documentation describing how to use your Step.
-  ./Steps/<MODIFIERS>/stylecop.json - stylecop file with
+  ./Steps/{MODIFIERS}/stylecop.json - stylecop file with
-  ./Steps/<MODIFIERS>/<root namespace of project>.sln
+  ./Steps/{MODIFIERS}/<root namespace of project>.sln

 ### Details for New Projects..